kian544/kian544/README.md

 - 👋 Hi, I’m @kian544, or just Kian
-- 👀 I’m interested in game development, specifically Unreal Engine 5!
+- 👀 I’m interested in game development, specifically GameMaker Studio!
-- 🌱 I’m currently learning about the raspberry pi system!
-- 💞️ I’m looking to collaborate on anything, I just want experience!
+- 💞️ I’m looking to collaborate on anything, I just want experience, and to have fun!
 - 📫 How to reach me?
 Find me on LinkedIn @KianKakavandi
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to cook, I'm currently working on perfecting my milk bread!